Account Security

 .

-If we want to limit the user's ability to change SAM User passwords to their own account (and deny access to changing other SAM User account passwords), we can check that the user_name
+If we want to allow a SAM user the ability to change their own password but not the password of other SAM users, we can check that the user_name

 placeholder matches a particular value: